Coffee Blending For the Home Roaster

 3. Body (darker roast): Brazil.
 Colombia, Sumatra

 Keep the three roasts in three different containers.
-Now experiment with brewing in a press pot with different ratios.
-Doing this will enable home roasters to quickly figure out what flavors they wish to include and those they wish to change.
+Now, experiment with brewing in a press pot with various ratios.
+This will enable home roasters to quickly determine what flavors to include and those to change.

 Faking Freshness Blend

-Let us say you still have some coffee that is starting to lose its freshness, but you don’t want to throw it out just yet.
+Let us say you still have some coffee starting to lose its freshness, but you don’t want to throw it out yet.
 I’ve been known to roast a single batch of either the same bean or Guatemalan coffee and add it to the older coffee.
 I call it “punching up” the blend.
-Sophisticated palates will be able to detect something is off, but most won’t.
+Sophisticated palates can detect something is off, but most won’t.
 Blending older coffee with a small amount of 1-day-old coffee can extend the overall blend by a few more days.
-I’m sure there are doubters out there, but I’ve had years of success doing this trick with many people.
+I’m sure there are doubters, but I’ve had years of success doing this trick with many people.

 The 7-Day Pre-Blending Trick